-Here are ten reasons dads need to celebrate not only their own mothers but their children’s mothers too.
+Here are ten reasons husbands need to celebrate not only their own mothers but their children’s mothers too.

 - A lot of times she’s set up celebrations for everyone else including her mother-in-law.
 This is the time to reciprocate and say thank you.

 - Who do you think has refilled the soap in the shower and the toilet paper in the bathroom for the past ten years?
 You’re welcome.

 - She’s spent countless hours never complaining preparing the kid’s schedule so that every homework and school project was done on time.

 - Because there was a time for about two years when the mother of your children averaged four to five hours of sleep per night.

 - She’s made 10,000 lunches over the years and possibly some of those included yours.

 - She’s been thrown up on an undisclosed number of timesyet she was more worried about the children than the fact that she was covered in barf.